FlorianBx/vite-pres/slides.md

   First: Browser Mode is stable with Vitest 4 released in October.
 You can now test in real browsers.

   Second: Visual Regression Testing built-in.
-You can visually compare components to detect unwanted changes.
+You can visually compare components, to detect unwanted changes.
 By the way, shoutout to our QA team — they've already built something similar with Python if I'm remember well, for our design system, and it's working great.

   Third: Playwright Traces support.
 When a test fails, you get complete traces to understand what happened.